nerveband/link-blog-and-go/README.md

 Access plugin settings under Settings > Link Blog and Go to customize:

 - **Link Category Name**: Change the default "Links" category name
-- **Permalink Symbol**: Change the default "★" symbol
+- **Permalink Symbol**: Change the default "★" symbol and its position
 - **RSS Feed Modifications**: Toggle enhanced RSS feed formatting for link posts

+## Key Features

+### Category-Specific Processing
+- Changes only apply to posts in your designated links category
+- Other posts remain completely unaffected
+- Easy to manage which posts get the link blog treatment

+### Non-Destructive Formatting
+- Preserves your original post titles
+- Adds permalink symbols and formatting without modifying the database
+- Easily reversible - disable the plugin to return to original formatting

 ## Development Status

-This plugin is currently in **alpha** status and is untested in production environments.
-It's being developed as part of my personal blog redesign project.
-Use at your own risk in production environments.
+This plugin is now in **beta** status with improved stability and handling of post formatting.
+Recent updates include:
+- ✅ Non-destructive title handling
+- ✅ Improved category-specific processing
+- ✅ Enhanced customization options

 ## Contributing

-This is a personal project in early development, but feel free to:
+This is a personal project in active development.
+Feel free to:

 1. Fork the repo
 2. Create a feature branch